-Trainers will select a maximum jump height of 2'6", 3' or 3'3".
-Height selections will be made with discipline selections on the final entry form.
+Trainers will select a maximum jump height of .80, .90, or 1.00 meters.
+Height selections will be made with discipline selections on the Final Entry form.
 The test includes four parts:

 Phase One: Flat Work (scored in Overall Impression)